-Initial Coverage Stage - This is the stage before your out-of-pocket costs for the year have reached \$7,550.
+Initial Coverage Stage - This is the stage before your out-of-pocket costs for the year have reached \$7,400.

-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. For example, if you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.

-Institutional Special Needs Plan (SNP) - A Special Needs Plan that enrolls eligible individuals who continuously reside or are expected to continuously reside for 90 days or longer in a long-term care (LTC) facility.
-These LTC facilities may include a skilled nursing facility (SNF), nursing facility (NF), (SNF/NF), Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID), and/or an inpatient psychiatric facility.
-An institutional Special Needs Plan to serve Medicare residents of LTC facilities must have a contractual arrangement with (or own and operate) the specific LTC facility (ies).
+Institutional Special Needs Plan (SNP) - A plan that enrolls eligible individuals who continuously reside or are expected to continuously reside for 90 days or longer in a long-term care (LTC) facility.
+These facilities may include a skilled nursing facility (SNF), nursing facility (NF), (SNF/NF), an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID), an inpatient psychiatric facility, and/or facilities approved by CMS that furnishes similar long-term, healthcare services that are covered under Medicare Part A, Medicare Part B, or Medicaid; and whose residents have similar needs and healthcare status to the other named facility types.
+An institutional Special Needs Plan must have a contractual arrangement with (or own and operate) the specific LTC facility(ies).

-Institutional Equivalent Special Needs Plan (SNP) - An institutional Special Needs Plan that enrolls eligible individuals living in the community but requiring an institutional level of care based on the State assessment.
+Institutional Equivalent Special Needs Plan (SNP) -A plan that enrolls eligible individuals living in the community but requiring an institutional level of care based on the State assessment.
 The assessment must be performed using the same respective State level of care assessment tool and administered by an entity other than the organization offering the plan.
 This type of Special Needs Plan may restrict enrollment to individuals that reside in a contracted assisted living facility (ALF) if necessary to ensure uniform delivery of specialized care.

 List of Covered Drugs (Formulary or "Drug List") - A list of prescription drugs covered by the plan.
-The drugs on this list are selected by the plan with the help of doctors and pharmacists.
-The list includes both brand name and generic drugs.